-In July 2019, we entered into a Capital on DemandSM Sales Agreement, or the Sales Agreement, with JonesTrading Institutional Services LLC, or JonesTrading, under which we may issue and sell shares of common stock, from time to time, having an aggregate offering price of up to \$13,265.
+In July 2019, we entered into a Capital on DemandSM Sales Agreement, or the Sales Agreement, with JonesTrading, under which we may issue and sell shares of common stock, from time to time, having an aggregate offering price of up to \$13,265.
 Sales of common stock through JonesTrading may be made by any method that is deemed an "at the market" offering as defined in Rule 415(a)(4) under the Securities Act of 1933, as amended.
-We are not obligated to make any sales of our common stock under the Sales Agreement.
-Pursuant to the Sales Agreement, we began making sales in April 2020.
-Since April 1, 2020, we have issued and sold an aggregate of 1,263,059 shares of common stock for net proceeds of \$0.7 million.
-On April 30, 2020 we received a loan of \$0.4 million under the Payroll Protection Program of the CARES Act.
+We are not obligated to make any sales of common stock under the Sales Agreement.
+We began selling shares of common stock under the Sales Agreement in April 2020.
+During the six month ended June 30, 2020, we issued and sold an aggregate of 1,263,059 shares of common stock for gross proceeds of \$0.8 million, before deducting commissions and fees.
+In June 2020, we terminated offer and sale of shares of common stock under the Sales Agreement with JonesTrading.

-On April 2, 2019, we issued and sold in a private placement an aggregate of (i) 11,838,582 units, consisting of 11,838,582 shares of our common stock and associated warrants, or the common warrants, to purchase an aggregate of 11,838,582 shares of common stock, for a combined price of \$2.01 per unit and (ii) 1,096,741 units, consisting of (a) pre-funded warrants to purchase 1,096,741 shares of our common stock and (b) associated common warrants to purchase 1,096,741 shares of common stock and exercise price of \$0.01 per share and had no expiration.
+On April 2, 2019, we issued and sold in a private placement an aggregate of (i) 11,838,582 units, consisting of 11,838,582 shares of our common stock and associated warrants, or the common warrants, to purchase an aggregate of 11,838,582 shares of common stock, for a combined price of \$2.01 per unit and (ii) 1,096,741 units, consisting of (a) pre-funded warrants to purchase 1,096,741 shares of our common stock and (b) associated common warrants to purchase 1,096,741 shares of common stock, for a combined price of \$2.01 per unit.
+The pre-funded warrants had an exercise price of \$0.01 per share and had no expiration.
 The common warrants are exercisable at an exercise price of \$2.00 per share and expire five years from the date of issuance.
 The securities were sold pursuant to a securities purchase agreement entered into with accredited investors on March 28, 2019.
 We received aggregate gross proceeds from the private placement of approximately \$26.0 million before deducting placement agent fees and offering expenses of approximately \$2.2 million and excluding the exercise of any warrants.
 In July 2019, all outstanding pre-funded warrants were exercised for 1,096,741 shares of common stock.